 by Dr. Julie McCleery, Center for Leadership in Athletics

-As I have worked to build awareness for Project Play: King County over the last six months, I’ve had conversations with many people connected to the world of youth sport, activity, and recreation.
+As I have worked to build awareness for State of Play Seattle-King County over the last six months, I’ve had conversations with many people connected to the world of youth sport, activity, and recreation.
 One of the surprising things I’ve learned in my conversations is the degree to which youth sports and physical activity, in general, is not more integrated into broader efforts for positive youth development.

 This is surprising because the ability of youth sports to be a space for positive youth development is well researched.
 Positive outcomes emanating from physical activity, play, and participation in sport are plentiful and well-founded: improved memory and executive functioning (Smith, 2013; Stevens 1994); increased capacity to manage emotions and regulate anxiety (Schmidt-Kassow, et al, 2013); an increase in academic achievement and literacy (Haudenhuyse, et.
 Al, 2014; Dwyer, et al., 2001); and improved skills tied to peer interaction and collaboration (US Play Coalition, 2015; Wright & Cote, 2003) to name just a few.

 Yet, somehow sports and physical activity remain on the periphery of important conversations about how to improve outcomes for youth.
 Unfortunately, failing to invest in youth sports as a space where youth can a) improve overall and brain health; b) learn and practice social emotional skills; c) make connections with caring adults; d) be in a safe space after school, and e) build positive peer relationships means that we are not doing all we can to support the kids in our community.

 Nationally, approximately 60-75% of kids participate in some form of sports; by neglecting it as a development zone we are missing an opportunity to proactively and effectively engage youth through activities they love.